 According to a survey by Good Move, an eye-watering 64% of Britons have had a row with a neighbour, equating to almost two-thirds of the population at war over everything from noisy pets to overhanging branches.

 When we look closer at boundary disputes, the numbers are equally surprising.
-Research released by Churchill Home Insurance reveals that a whopping 6.6 million Brits have experienced boundary disputes in the past year alone - that's a lot of fence and wall wars.
+Our own research reveals that a whopping 6.2 million Brits have experienced boundary disputes in the past year alone - that's a lot of fence and wall wars.

 This article looks at some of the most press-worthy fence and boundary-related feuds that have graced the UK media, from overzealous hedge trimmers to fence panel artists the media is awash with stories of neighbour disputes.